IMMontoya/instant_interview_bot/README.md

 - Add suggested questions to the UI to help guide the conversation.
 Cache the answers and/or use the interview_questions_and_answers.csv file to provide answers without using inference tokens.
 - Add voice input support.
-- Implement a RAG system to parse through my CV and provide more accurate answers to questions without exhausting the context window.
+- further develop the RAG system to pull the README files for relevant projects.